-Interview with author Greg S. Paris
+Interview with author Brenda Stanley

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.